Hodge residential mortgage for over 50s

-Our 50+ Mortgages are portable, which means they can be transferred with a house move if you wish to move or downsize.
+Our mortgages for over 50s are portable, which means they can be transferred with a house move if you wish to move or downsize.
 As the borrower, you’ll be responsible for the cost of transferring your mortgage, and your new home must form suitable security for the loan.

 We review the SVR regularly.
 The SVR may change to reflect changes in the Bank of England base rate or changes to our funding or administration costs, economic effects and the impact of new laws or regulations.
 If there are changes, we’ll provide you with reasonable notice of what’s changing and how it may affect you.

 Borrowing up to 85% LTV is available on repayment or 75% on interest only subject to affordability.
 The minimum loan size is £20,000 and maximum is £1.5m for interest only and £750k for repayment.
-We want to make sure the 50+ Residential Mortgage remains affordable now and in the future.
+We want to make sure the 50+ residential mortgage remains affordable now and in the future.
 This is why we base the final amount we’ll lend on your ability to afford the loan.
 This includes your employment income (including self-employed) and retirement income that’s currently being paid, or forecast to be paid upon retirement.
 We’ll also look at outgoings including any loans or financial commitments already in place.

 You can take out our 50+ mortgage either solely, or with someone else.
 We look at a wide range of income types (like pension, investments, and rental), and your adviser will be able to help you work out the best course of action.
 We look at all applications on a case by case basis, and try to be as flexible as we can.

 Yes.
 All of our mortgages are only available through Mortgages Advisers.
 If you don’t have an adviser, you can use unbiased.co.uk to start your search.

 For 50+ interest only a repayment strategy is required for when your mortgage ends.
 As long as you’ve kept up with your payments, the final amount you owe us will always be the same as the amount you initially borrowed, regardless of whether your home goes up or down in value.